 In 2011, the series was sold to new owners, Mattel.
 In 2014, they signed a contract with Milkshake! to broadcast the updated series from 2015.
 A logo update followed this.

 The emblem significantly changed to reflect the characters’ appearance, their voices, and the action’s location: Bob’s team moved to a metropolis.
-The new logo was applied to a ventilation grill, edged on the sides with an iron edge secured with screws.
+The new logo was applied to a ventilation grill, with the sides edged in iron and secured with screws.
 In the middle, the word Bob was crafted from individual sheets of metal, riveted together.
 Now, the emblem truly conveyed the construction theme and the participation in the series of animated construction equipment, which in America is yellow.

 The ending, the Builder, was placed in a red rectangle – the prototype of a plaque.
 The red speaks to the incidents, dangers, and difficulties the characters encounter in each episode.